lazy-eggplant/vs.templ/docs/syntax.md

 ### when

-To test if the current element should be shown, if and only if the expression is `true`.
+To test if the current element should be rendered, if and only if the expression is `true`.

+### when.xxx

+If and only if the condition is true, the prop `xxx` is added as empty string.
+Else it is skipped.